 Crustaceans, Pacific Northwest

-The Puget Sound King Crab is also known as the box crab, they are not very common on Vancouver Island but occasionally, one comes up in a trap.
+The Puget Sound King Crab is also known as the box crab, they are not very common in the Pacific Northwest but occasionally, one comes up in a trap.
 They are an amazing crab to see, almost looks like a monster from some horror movie, but l find them to be beautiful to look at.

 Look for the Puget Sound King Crab at the inter tidal area at low tide, you might get lucky and see one but you are more likely to see them from 30 meters to around 140 meters deep.